Academia for Equality

 Academia for Equality (A4E; אקדמיה לשוויון) is a members' organization working to promote democratization, equality and access to higher education for all communities living in Israel.
 The organization numbers more than 600 Israeli members, from universities and colleges both in Israel and abroad, including students, researchers, and lecturers.
 The members of the organization struggle against the complicity of Israeli academia in the occupied Palestinian territories, and actively combat abusive labour relations, sexual harassment, and the silencing of critical voices in Israel and around the world.
 Prominent members include Joel Beinin, Uri Davis, Neve Gordon, Alon Harel, Rela Mazali, Vered Slonim-Nevo, and Oren Yiftachel.

 Establishment and goals

 Academy for Equality is a members’ organization established in 2015, which numbers more than 600 members from different higher education institutions.
 Academy for Equality is an extra-institutional organization, which accommodates academics of all levels, who are committed to promoting structural changes for achieving an academy free of violence and discrimination.
 The organization operated democratically, and holds public discussion on different issues, according to the principles of transparency and wide consent.
-The organizations board is elected in an annual meeting, in which every member can participate.
+The organization's board is elected in an annual meeting, in which every member can participate.
 Academia for Equality is a grassroots movement that is organized through small teams or projects led by members, which are supported by the elected board.
 Each team is responsible for organizing its own members in Israel and abroad, and for communicating its actions and plans to the board and to the broader membership.